if (condition) true_action

 - The basic form of an

-statement in R as follows
+ifstatement in R as follows

-corresponds to the action for which thecondition
+true_actioncorresponds to the action for which theconditionistruefalse_actioncorresponds to the action for which theconditionisfalse

 x <- sample(1:10, 1)